 The program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT).
-Graduates of the MAMFT degree program meet all academic requirements for a Marriage and Family Therapy license in most states.
-MAMFT graduates will also qualify for AAMFT clinical membership and certification as pastoral counselors by the American Association of Pastoral Counselors.
+Graduates of the MAMFT degree program meet all academic requirements for a Marriage and Family Therapy license and will qualify for AAMFT clinical membership.